rojo-rbx/remodel/README.md

 **Auth cookies are very sensitive information!
 If you're using Remodel on a remote server like Travis CI or GitHub Actions, you should create a throwaway account with limited permissions in a group to ensure your valuable accounts are not compromised!**

-If you're on Windows, Remodel will attempt to use the cookie from a logged in Roblox Studio session to authenticate all requests.
+On Windows, Remodel will attempt to use the cookie from a logged in Roblox Studio session to authenticate all requests.

 To give a different auth cookie to Remodel, use the `--auth` argument:

 ```
 remodel foo.lua --auth "$MY_AUTH_COOKIE"
 ```

+You can also define the `REMODEL_AUTH` environment variable to avoid passing `--auth` as an argument.

 ## Remodel vs rbxmk
 Remodel is similar to [rbxmk](https://github.com/Anaminus/rbxmk):